At a Glance

 Understand the Role: Read the job description carefully to understand the key responsibilities and requirements for the SEND Nursery Practitioner position.
 Tailor your application to highlight your relevant experience and skills.

-Highlight Relevant Experience: In your CV and cover letter, emphasise any previous work with children with Special Educational Needs and Disabilities (SEND).
-Provide specific examples of how you've supported their learning and development.
+Highlight Relevant Experience: In your CV and cover letter, emphasise any previous experience working with children, particularly in early years or SEND settings.
+Mention specific examples of how you've supported children's learning and development.

 How to prepare for a job interview at Five Education